 The choice of friendship as a site for reflection and collaboration between scholars of the Elijah think tank grows out of the accumulated experience of work at Elijah.
 Our common experience has taught us that the foundations for interfaith collaboration are in friendship.
 However, the choice of topic grows no less out of my own personal experience.
+It is great to build friendships with others as it can increase personal development, if you would like to learn more about personal development then you can go to a personal Development Academy, which also increase spiritual beliefs.
 Ordained an Orthodox Rabbi, a scholar of rabbinic Judaism, and a practicing Jew who seeks to live the spiritual ideals of his tradition to the full, I nevertheless have benefitted enormously in my spiritual life from friendship with the faithful of other faiths.
 I put the matter precisely this way, rather than saying, as many Jews might, with non-Jews.
 Let me explain.
 Being both a people and a faith, Jews can think of the Other either in distinction to ethnic identity, hence as non-Jews, or in relation to the particularity of the other’s faith – Buddhist, Christian etc. For many Jews, especially those who are informed by the halacha, the topic might be framed as friendship between a Jew and a non-Jew, with their specific religious identity playing a secondary role, if it figures at all.
 I, however, have enjoyed profound and in some cases decades-long friendships not simply with non Jews, but with faithful Christians, as well as Muslims, Hindus and Buddhists.
 What has characterized these relationships has been precisely that the religious element was not ignored.
 Rather, faith, including differences in faith and in approach to ultimate questions, was and remains at the heart of these friendships.
 These friendships may thus be viewed as spiritual, religious or interreligious friendships.
 These friendships have been deep, intimate and transformative.
 They have allowed me to cultivate and explore aspects of myself that are different from what my friendships with Jews enable.
 My understanding of what it is to be religious, what it is to work from the heart, how to live faith in daily life and many other issues, germane to the spiritual life, have all been impacted through friendship with faithful of other traditions.
 I will say more on these matters below.
 I have thus benefitted from the very religiousness of the men and women whose friendship I have enjoyed for many years, and it is the very coming together of their humanity and their faith that has provided the basis for friendship and that has transformed me in many ways.

 I find in music a close analogy to the religious life.
 Songs may differ from one another, in terms of musical style.
 While most musical systems resort to similar notes, scales and rhythms, what they produce with them is distinct.
 Some people are moved and touched only by a specific range of music, usually that associated with their tradition.
 I myself am a lover of many, if not all, forms of music.
 Similarly, I am touched by the different tone, sound and music – nuances of the spiritual life, produced in the lives of faithful of different faith traditions.
 I am moved and touched by expressions of the spirit in its various manifestations.
 While there is much to satisfy musical, as well as human and spiritual needs, within my own tradition, no one can detract from the beauty and inspiration that I have found by listening to the music produced in the souls of members of other faith traditions.